vercel-labs/d0-oss/README.md

 ## How It Works

-d0 uses a multi-phase agentic workflow:
+oss-data-analyst uses a multi-phase agentic workflow:

 1. **Planning Phase**
    - Analyzes natural language query